redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 As an alternative to step 3, if something went wrong then `Failure` is rendered.
 If the query returned `null` or an empty array, the `Empty` component is rendered.
 If you don't export either of those then `Success` will be rendered and it would be up to you to show the error or empty state through conditional code.

-Going back to our testimonals hypothetical, a cell to fetch and display them may look something like:
+Going back to our testimonials hypothetical, a cell to fetch and display them may look something like:

 ```js
 export const QUERY = gql`